cmuparlay/parlaylib/datatypes/sequence.md

 auto to_short_sequence(R&& r) -> short_sequence<range_value_type_t<R>>
 ```

-Return a sequence or short sequence respectively, consisting of copies of the elements of the iterable range `r`.
+Return a sequence or short sequence respectively, consisting of copies of the elements of the random-access range `r`.